wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/saas-integrations/sap/interacting-with-sap/README.md

 LANGUAGE = "en"
 ```

-7. A SAP client could be configured as follows.
+7. A SAP client can be configured as follows.
 Ballerina Integrator VS Code plugin contains a snippet for the same, which could be loaded using the autocomplete feature for `client/sap` keyword.
 ```
 sap:ProducerConfig producerConfigs = {
     destinationName: config:getAsString("DESTINATION_NAME"),